-Students who cannot attend synchronous video classes should discuss doing independent, asynchronous work for attendance credit with their instructor.
+Students who cannot attend in-person or synchronous virtual classes should discuss doing independent, asynchronous work for attendance credit with their instructor.

-7. Students Rights & Responsibilities
+16. Students Rights & Responsibilities

-Each adult learner has the right:
+Each adult learner has the right to:

-- To participate in adult education programs, services, and activities without discrimination - To choose whether to disclose a disability - To receive reasonable accommodations in class and on tests - To meet with staff to discuss his/her needs - To receive procedural safeguards for students with disabilities.
+- Participate in adult education programs, services, and activities without discrimination

+- Choose whether to disclose a disability

+- Meet with staff to discuss his/her needs

+- Be treated with respect

+- Privacy of their personal information

+- Safety and security at school